Foeniculum vulgare, commonly known as fennel, is a flavorful culinary herb and medicinal plant.

 Fennel may also interact with certain medications, including estrogen pills and certain cancer medications, so always consult your healthcare provider before using high doses in supplement, essential oil, or extract form (

 Summary Although eating fennel and its seeds is likely safe, consuming higher doses in supplement form may react with certain medications and is unsafe for pregnant women.

-Both the flavorful, crunchy bulb and the aromatic seeds of the fennel plant are highly nutritious and may offer an abundance of impressive health benefits.
+Both the flavorful, crunchy bulb and aromatic seeds of the fennel plant are highly nutritious and may offer an abundance of impressive health benefits.

 Adding them to your diet may improve heart health, reduce inflammation, suppress appetite, and even provide anticancer effects.

-In order to reap the benefits of fennel and its seeds, try incorporating raw fennel bulb into your salads or using the seeds to flavor soups, broths, baked goods, and fish dishes.
+To reap the benefits of fennel and its seeds, try incorporating raw fennel bulb into your salads or using the seeds to flavor soups, broths, baked goods, and fish dishes.